swifttl/Advent_of_Code_2015/README.md

 # Advent_of_Code_2015
 Working through previous AoC calendars to practice skills in Python

+**12/29/2023** -  - Day 6 Total time  4 hours
+> *Reflections* - Understood conceptually.
+Didn't plan well
+> > Struggled with toggle function for about 3 hours.
+Scrapped it upon waking up and solved within 20 min.
+> > Experiencing a problem that I believe will show itself frequently; To continue down path to edit and fix versus restarting with a clean slate.
+To dive deeper or surface for new breath.
+> > > In general, I think learning to walk away for a code, either for a break or for good, will prove to be a handy skill.

+> > *Difficulties*
+> > > Had a cute thought to use "O" and "-" for off and on.
+Led to a lot of joining and splitting for Part 1 and then int/str in Part 2.
+> > > > This ended up breaking the code as the program wouldn't track digits consisting of more than 1 index.
+> > > > Switched to ints of 0 and 1 for off/on, which made rewriting Part 1 a breeze.
+> > > > > rows, col = (1000,1000)
+          x = [[0]*col)]*rows
+> > > > > was a clean way of creating orig array.
+However, when assigning new values throughout the prompt, each row/col would be changed rather than a specific index.
+(As if i was editing each col variable)

 **12/28/2023** -  - Day 4 and Day 5 : Total time  ~3 hours
 > *Reflections* - Day 4 was a lot of learning; first time really studying hashes and their relevancy, usage, and functions (specifically md5).
 Day 5 was more basics practice